FAQ - Frequently Asked Questions

 The co-insurance is the percent of your bill that the insurance will cover (after you pay the deductible) and it varies from plan to plan.
 Please refer to your plan brochure for more information.

 The insurance will pay for eligible covered medical expenses after the deductible has been satisfied.
 Benefits will be paid in accordance with the plan maximums, exclusions and limitations listed in the plan brochures.
+If your bill exceeds the benefit limits of the covered expenses, you will be responsible for the difference.
+Please view the plan brochure to view benefit information.

 If you purchase a plan with an effective date before your 25th birthday, you will still be charged with the lower rate (under 25 years old).